argonemyth/django_boilerplate/README.md

     git clone https://github.com/argonemyth/django_boilerplate.git project_name
     cd project_name
-    $ virtualenv venv --distribute # if you use virtualenv, skip this if you don't.
+    $ virtualenv venv # if you use virtualenv, skip this if you don't.
     $ source ./venv/bin/activate # if you use virtualenv, skip this if you don't. pip install -r requirements/dev.txt
     python manage.py syncdb